History of the 1st Moon Landing – Apollo 11: 53 Years Ago

 HISTORY OF THE 1ST MOON LANDING: APOLLO 11

-Fifty years ago today, at 3:17 Eastern Time, July 20, 1969, the first human stepped onto the moon.
-With the immortal words of the 38 year-old Neil Armstrong:
+Fifty-three years ago today, at 3:17 Eastern Time, July 20, 1969, the first human stepped out of the Apollo 11 lunar module onto the moon.
+With the immortal words of the 38-year-old Neil Armstrong:

 “That’s one small step for (a) man,